slatedocs/slate/source/includes/administration/_usage.md

 }
 ```

 Retrieves the usage summary records for top level organization and it's sub-organizations for a specific period ensuring that usage is split between two buckets, resource commitment usage and utility usage.
-The response format will be in the JSON format
+The response format will be in the JSON format.

 ##### Resource Commitment Usage:
 The usage that is counted toward a pre assigned pool of resources defined by the Resource Commitment of the organization on a specified service connection.
 The resource commitment usage is capped by the resource commitment capacity which is the total amount of resource allocated to the organization.